 Every class was a competition for me because, unlike my peers, I was competing for every aspect of my college experience.
 I was competing for a space in the program.
 I was competing for the attention I needed to advance, and competing to be the best musician in the school.
 At the end of my first semester, I was finally awarded a space in the program as a music major.

 Editor – Wow!
 That’s impressive!
 So did you eventually graduate from PUC with degrees in Music and English?
 Clarify that for us, and tell us what you are doing now—post college.

 Zach – Actually, I only made it through PUC with a degree in Music.
-That was the area of my study that I felt I needed to work on the most, and I was able to make money while in school pursuing that path.
-I remained active in the English program and I do believe my ability to write is one of my most advanced talents, but I was utterly consumed with music and used my time for that alone.
+That was the area of my study that I felt I needed to work on the most.
+I was able to make money while in school pursuing that path.
+I remained active in the English program and I do believe my ability to write is one of my most advanced talents.
+But I was utterly consumed with music and used my time for that alone.

 Like most of my U.S. based colleagues, the COVID-19 Pandemic has eviscerated my performance schedule, with a Summer tour planned from the Midwest to New York/New Jersey, to the Carolinas and back to the West Coast.
-Unlike many of my colleagues, however, having an active studio has served me well during the pandemic, as well as provided a valuable service to families who are, otherwise, tired of each other.
+Unlike many of my colleagues, however, having an active studio has served me well during the pandemic.
+It has also provided a valuable service to families who are, otherwise, tired of each other.

 In addition to all of this, I have recently added another service to my studio: commissions for original music.
 Although I’ve only had one taker on that front so far, I think this service will begin to pick up steam.

 I’ve been very fortunate to link up with a peer from PUC who is as ambitious about film as I am about music.
 Based on this connection, I composed, “Together and Then…” the sound track for a romantic short/silent film of the same name.
 I am very pleased with the result, and am excited with the possibility to be able to collaborate with Kingsley Pascal more in the future.